johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-09-typescript-5-importsnotusedasvalues-error-eslint-consistent-type-imports/index.md

 export async function sendTelemetry({
 ```

-It turns out that `verbatimModuleSyntax` doesn't work with CommonJS.
+It turns out that `verbatimModuleSyntax` doesn't work with CommonJS - and my codebase is CommonJS.

 It further turns out that `importsNotUsedAsValues` was never intended to be used in in the way that I did; effectively as a linting mechanism.
 [Andrew Branch](https://github.com/andrewbranch), who is part of the TypeScript team, [said this](https://github.com/microsoft/TypeScript/pull/52203#issuecomment-1476574601):